-- Cultural economy is sustainable and must be established for the purpose of developing the creative industry. - answer this question; "Is it necessary to leave your roots behind?" - Artistic production must have national sense. - There should exist opportunity for communication amongst stakeholders. - avenues for employment opportunities for artists. - Cultural rights should be at the centre of the cultural policy. - framework should articulate the value culture brings to the public. - human, financial and physical.
+- Cultural economy is sustainable and must be established for the purpose of developing the creative industry. - In the development of the creative industry, artists and art managers must continuously aim to answer this question; "Is it necessary to leave your roots behind?" - Artistic production must have national sense. - There should exist opportunity for communication amongst stakeholders. - The need for public instrument policy in place to reinforce artistic life and therefore creating avenues for employment opportunities for artists. - Cultural rights should be at the centre of the cultural policy. - There should be a clear framework of value which is clearly understood by all stakeholders.
+The framework should articulate the value culture brings to the public. - Ministry of Culture must justify the cultural elements in the following capitals; national, social, human, financial and physical.